 If you’re feeling nervous about jumping in front of the camera, ask for what you need.

 Maybe you need someone to film you, help you write your script, brainstorm ideas, do your make up.
 The more comfortable you feel, the better the shoot will go.

 If it makes it easier write a full script.
 And then read it aloud a couple of times.
-Then sub edit it down – lose superfluous words and waffle and cut to the chase.
+Then sub edit it down; loose superfluous words and waffle and cut to the chase.
 Read it aloud again.
 Then make bullet points.
-Only then can you say with confidence that you’re ready to start filming.
+And really think about what you’re going to say rather than the specific words.

 Look the part